 Often camera brands design their products to only work with a specific lens mount, flashes, or other great digital camera accessories.
 And similar to the camera body, the cost of those accessories can add up over time, making professional photographers and avid hobbyists loathe to jump to a new camera brand.

-Sony is a leader for mirrorless cameras in particular but also offers a solid DSLR product and a few competitive compact cameras.
+Sony is a leader in mirrorless cameras in particular but also offers a solid DSLR product and a few competitive compact cameras.
+But, don’t forget to compare point and shoot cameras for other great camera models and brands.
 The fact that they specifically outline what shooting conditions and subjects are optimal for their cameras can help point new photographers or those transitioning from a different brand in the right direction.

 Features such as interchangeable lens support, the same high-quality image sensors used in competitor cameras, and a lower learning curve also make them an attractive option for beginners.
 And the fact that Sony is currently the leader in full-frame cameras, too, makes them a valid choice for casual camera fans, hobbyists, and professional photographers alike.